Getting Started with Language Tree Online

 How the Online Lessons Work

-In order to proceed to the next lesson, the student needs to score 80% correct or higher in the quiz section of each lesson in order to "unlock" the next lesson.
+To proceed to the next lesson, the student needs to score 80% correct or higher in the quiz section of each lesson to "unlock" the next lesson.
 Students can re-attempt lesson quizzes multiple times.
 The system will capture 3 or more unsuccessful attempts from a student and this data will show up in the Lesson Attempts monitoring under the Teacher Resources section.